duavang/BCB546-Spring2021-FinalProject/README.md

 This directory contains the following:

-* An `author(s)-YEAR.md` file that introduces the original paper, explains the technical details of your replication of analyses and summarizes your replication of the original results.
+*`Glanville-et-al_summary_2021.docx` and `Glanville-et-al_summary_2021.pdf` files: Introduces the original paper, explains the technical details of your replication of analyses and summarizes your replication of the original results.
 * `Glanville_et_al_2021.pdf`: The study whose analysis we replicated.
 * `Figure2E.png`, `Figure2F.png`, `Figure3A.png`, and `Figure3C.png`: ggplot figures, with names corresponding to the figure that was reproduced.